ruiseixasm/JsonMidiPlayer/README.md

 6. Open a command line in the folder created above by typing `cmd` in the windows folder path
 7. Type `git clone https://github.com/ruiseixasm/JsonMidiPlayer.git` in it to clone the repository
 ## On Linux
-1. Install the fluidsynth and their fonts with `sudo apt install fluidsynth fluid-soundfont-gm`
+1. Install the fluidsynth and its fonts with `sudo apt install fluidsynth fluid-soundfont-gm`
 2. Load the font into it `fluidsynth -v -a alsa /usr/share/sounds/sf2/FluidR3_GM.sf2`
 3. Create a `GitHub` directory and clone the repository into it with `git clone https://github.com/ruiseixasm/JsonMidiPlayer.git`
 # Compiling the repository